tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_trends.md

 As far as professional groups, more writers in this space have an affinity for Write the Docs, but many don't have an affinity for any professional group.

-Finally, the biggest challenges writers in dev docs face is having enough technical know-how write docs and enough time/bandwidth to write it.
+Finally, the biggest challenges writers in dev docs face is having enough technical know-how to write docs and enough time/bandwidth to write it.
 Getting engineers to review docs is also challenging, as is creating content that addresses both novice and advanced groups.

 ## Conclusion